ncb29/vue-map-tracker/README.md

 - Add "Get current location" button to search form > routing.
 (Status: finished)
 - Fix no overlaying Modals (Settings, Search and so on).
 By toggle close the other ones (Status: open)
 - Bug: When use drage route, the markers lost their position on map.
 They're fixed.
 (Status: open)
+- Currently, only German is available.
+Other languages will be available in the future.
+(Status: open)